rephus/CV/cv.md

 * Tests server management (using Puppet and Bash scripting)
 * Release manager: in charge or the team's code merging, code deployment, and direct support towards clients

-### Asesores Locales consultoria S.A. ( 2009-07-01 / 2012-09-25 )
+### Asesores Locales Consultoria S.A. ( 2009-07-01 / 2012-09-25 )

 Url: http://www.asesoreslocales.com

 <!--
 Started: 2009-07-01
 Finished: 2012-09-25
 -->

 Description: Asesores locales is a well renowned medium-size consultancy company based in Madrid, Malaga and Cadiz (Spain).
 It's main line of business is the development of software for local goverments, as well as training in several fields.
 Other clients include companies both spanish and international.

-Conclussion: Asesores Locales was my first job as a developer.
-I learn some basics and JEE, and thanks to my motivation I ended up learning new stuff and theaching others, in other words, I was the innovative and geed mind in the company.
+Insight: Asesores Locales was my first job as a developer.
+I learned some basics and JEE, and thanks to my motivation I ended up learning new stuff and theaching others, in other words, I was the innovative and geed mind in the company.
 I also built (by myself or leading) some applications and servers required.

+Insight: Asesores Locales was my first job as a developer.
+I started by learning some basics on JEE and web development, but fueled by my motivation, after the cuourse of my time there I ended up leading development of some projects, bringing new technology, and mentoring others (I was the official "innovator geek mind" in the company).

-#### Tasks
+#### Highlights

 * JEE development in several projects, as part of teams and autonomously
 * UI with IceFaces, Jboss Richfaces, ADF and Woodstock frameworks